randyrossi/bmc64/README.md

 DO NOT ATTEMPT THIS IF YOU ARE NOT COMFORTABLE WITH WIRING THINGS UP TO YOUR PI I TAKE NO RESPONSIBILITY IF YOU WIRE THINGS INCORRECTLY OR DAMAGE YOUR DEVICE

-Since v1.9, you can hook up a real C64 keyboard + joysticks using a PCB (it is possible to breadboard the connections or create a custom ribbon cable since there are no components but a PCB is the preferred method).
+You can hook up a real C64 keyboard and joysticks using a PCB (it is possible to breadboard the connections or create a custom ribbon cable since there are no components but a PCB is the preferred method).
 A PCB is currently being worked on that will also incorporate a Power LED connector, power jack, switch and DB9 connectors in the right locations so you can mount it inside a C64 shell.

 Wiring is as follows: